MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-learnmore-regex.md

 # Regular Expression 2 (re2.h) syntax

 Regular expressions are a notation for describing sets of character strings.
-When a string is in the set described by a regular expression, we often say that the regular expression *matches* the string.
+When a string is in the set described by a regular expression, we say that the regular expression *matches* the string.

 The simplest regular expression is a single literal character.
 Except for the metacharacters like `*+?()|`, characters match themselves.
 To match a metacharacter, escape it with a backslash.
-For example, `\+` matches a literal plus character.
+For example, `\+` matches the literal plus character.

 Two regular expressions can be altered or concatenated to form a new regular expression: if *e<sub>1</sub>* matches _s_ and *e<sub>2</sub>* matches _t_, then *e<sub>1</sub>* | *e<sub>2</sub>* matches _s_ or _t_, and *e<sub>1</sub>* *e<sub>2</sub>*  matches _st_.